Kimono structure and how to measure your size

 The length of mitake is almost your height, which includes the length of ohashori.

-While kitake is the length when you are wearing.
 See the right in the photo above.
-You can adjust the length by yourself.
+Kitake you wear is the length from shoulder to foot (floor).
+You can adjust the size by yourself.

 The length of mitake to make enough ohashori

-It is important to know your mitake when buying recycled kimono.
+It is important to know your mitake when buying a recycled kimono.

 se-mitake = kitake + 25cm = approximately your height